Bakkonrad/Mobile_Devices_Database/README.md

 To create the project we used PostgreSQL, DBeaver as SQL client and Oracle SQL Developer to generate the relationship diagram .

+**All of the data such as addresses, names, phone numbers and device serial numbers from the DML script were randomly generated using random data generators available on the web.**